 - What accuracy is achieved by some given class of parton shower?

 - Can we design parton showers with higher accuracies than is possible today?

 - What are the phenomenological implications of our understanding of parton showers?

 Our hope is that the the PanScales project will make it possible to extract more extensive information about the fundamental particles and interactions that make up our universe.

-There will be openings for postdoctoral positions starting in autumn 2019 at
+The deadlines for postdoctoral positions starting in autumn 2019 have now passed:

 - the University of Oxford (two positions): apply through academicjobsonline.org, deadline 3 December 2018 at midday (UK time).

 - the University of Manchester: apply through the Manchester job site, deadline 30 November 2018.

 - University College London: apply through the UCL job site, deadline 22 November.

 Informal enquiries about possible future openings can be sent to Gavin Salam.